DSD-DBS/capella-rm-bridge/docs/source/snapshot.rst

 Snapshot
 ********

-The snapshot is the input needed for calculating the change set and is a list of modules.
+The snapshot is the input needed for calculating the :ref:`ChangeSet<change-set>` and is a list of modules.
 Each module will be compared against a matching :external:class:`~capellambse.extensions.reqif.CapellaModule` from the given model.
 If no matching ``CapellaModule`` was found this module will be skipped.
 Differences of the module snapshot and the model ``CapellaModule`` will result in change actions according to the :ref:`declarative modelling<declarative-modelling>` syntax of capellambse.

 Module description
 ==================